danpeirce/xpress-pic18f46k42/README.md

 # Testing programs in the DIP PIC18F46K42 IC

-This branch of the project was set up to test the feasibility of using a DIP version of the PIC18F46K42 as the target device and connecting to the Xpress board as a USB to serial adaptor.
+This branch of the project was set up to test debugging the DIP version of the PIC18F46K42 as the target device and connecting to the Xpress board as a USB to serial adaptor.
 The reasons for doing this:

   - to allow a PICkit3 or PICkit4 to be used as a programmer/debugger.
   - to allow one to try features of the PIC18F46K42 that are